webpack/webpack.js.org/src/content/configuration/optimization.md

 `boolean = false`

 Tells webpack to use readable chunk identifiers for better debugging.
-This option is enabled by default for [mode](/configuration/mode/) `development` and disabled for [mode](/configuration/mode/) `production` if no option is provided in webpack config.
+This option is enabled by default for [mode](/configuration/mode/) `development` and turned off for [mode](/configuration/mode/) `production` if no option is provided in webpack config.

 __webpack.config.js__